kelseymok/blog/docs/ev-charging-scaling-csms/ev-charging-scaling-csms.md

 # EV Charging: Scaling a CSMS
 The European Parliament voted in February 2023 to approve a new law banning the sale of petrol and diesel cars from 2035 which will likely accelerate the sales of Electric Vehicles (EVs) in Europe and put existing Charging Networks under pressure to deliver energy to the upsurge of EV drivers.
 Having sufficient infrastructure and delivering a delightful charging experience will be key to fast adoption of EVs, but it is difficult to get right with Charge Point Operators (CPOs) at varying levels of technological maturity.
 Only the most resilient and adaptable CPOs will survive in the next decade.

 The following is a collection of thoughts about how a turnkey component of a Charging Network, the Charge Station Management System (CSMS), might look like in order to scale.
-This article is separated into three parts: (1) an overview of the Open Charge Point Protocol (OCPP) and the necessary components involved in charging (2) a technological overview of the CSMS and some ideas with respect to application and infrastructural resiliency (3) how to leverage the CSMS data from both the operational and analytical perspectives and at scale.
+This article is separated into three parts:
+* [Part 1: The Open Charge Point Protocol](#part-1-the-open-charge-point-protocol).
+An overview of the Open Charge Point Protocol (OCPP) and the necessary components involved in charging
+* [Part 2: Technical Overview of the CSMS](#part-2-technical-overview-of-the-csms).
+A technological overview of the CSMS and some ideas with respect to application and infrastructural resiliency
+* [Part 3: Data Considerations](#part-3-data-considerations).
+How to leverage the CSMS data from both the operational and analytical perspectives and at scale.

 ## Part 1: The Open Charge Point Protocol